-During 2021, Mr. Cosimo Damiano has been assisting the Company with its efforts to identify and complete a suitable transaction to enable the Company to re-capitalise and seek admission to the ASX.
+During 2021, Mr. Cosimo Damiano of Melbourne has been assisting the Company with its efforts to identify and complete a suitable transaction to enable the Company to recapitalise and seek admission to the ASX.
 On 1 July 2021 he joined the Board as an executive director.
 Mr. Damiano's experience involves the strategic analysis and merger and acquisition of oil and gas companies for global investment banks and energy commodity trading companies in a principal investment role.
-He has extensive experience oil and gas investments throughout North and South America.
+He has extensive experience in North and South America.
 More recently Mr. Damiano was the Managing Director of Xstate Resources Limited, an ASX listed junior oil and gas company with operations onshore northern California.